Blank white background with no objects or features visible.

 Pricing: LiteLLM itself is completely free and open source.
 Since it doesn't host or serve models directly, you only pay for the usage of the underlying LLM providers (like OpenAI or Anthropic).
 There’s no licensing fee to use LiteLLM.

 Challenges: While LiteLLM is great for quick integrations and prototyping, it may fall short for production-grade applications.
 It lacks advanced observability, security controls, audit trails, and enterprise features like model performance tracking or fine-tuning support.
 There’s also limited built-in support for self-hosted or open-source model deployment, which some teams may need as they scale.
+As teams scale, understanding LLM licenses also becomes important, especially when mixing commercial APIs with open-source models that may carry different usage restrictions.
 It’s a powerful abstraction layer but not a full-fledged infrastructure platform.

 1. High Latency Overhead